Becoming A UK Counsellor

 - Independent practice assistant: Supporting an established counsellor or practice while building experience and a client base

-As you gain experience, you may choose to pursue a specialization or advanced qualifications, establish an independent practice, or take on roles in supervision, teaching, or research.
-These paths allow you to deepen your expertise, expand career opportunities, and make a greater impact.
+As you gain experience, you may choose to pursue a specialization or advanced qualifications, establish an independent practice, or become professionals in areas such as supervision, teaching, or research.
+These paths allow you to deepen your expertise, expand career opportunities, and make a greater impact on how you advance your career.

 Step 5: Continue professional development